oarcscience/ith.oarc.science/volun.md

 possible within the limitations of HTML, and include as much significant information from the original book as possible.

-Here is how to prepare a book for sacred-texts.
+Here is how to prepare a book for Intangible Textual Heritage.

 1\.
 Select the book.